Theme

 RAGFlow is a practical RAG and agent-context platform for document ingestion, chunking, retrieval, citations, knowledge workflows, and self-hosted AI applications.

 The official repository presents RAGFlow as a retrieval-augmented generation engine with document understanding, template-based chunking, grounded citations, data-source compatibility, APIs, agent features, a cloud demo, and Docker-based setup paths.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, deployment needs, data-handling responsibilities, and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is